– FREQUENTLY ASKED QUESTIONS –

 6. Do I need to come to court?

 Sometimes, the matters between Landlords and Tenants are settled through mediation.
-We have had tremendous success in this aspect.
+ASK Legal have had tremendous success in this aspect.
 Settlement can mean anything from a termination of the tenancy, to a payment of money or terms and or conditions both parties have to follow.
-Mediation is an excellent idea and we are pros at it.
+Mediation is an excellent idea and ASK Legal is pros at it.

 8. I’m thinking of suing in small claims court, should I?

-Don’t go to court on your own, have us by your side!!
+Don’t go to court on your own, have ASK Legal by your side!!

 Here is complimentary information on how you can contact the Small Claims Court- see below for all addresses and telephone numbers.